filecoin-project/filecoin-docs/docs/mine/mining.md

 * A NVIDIA-manufactured GPU chip (to be expanded on)
 * A dedicated SSD to act as a large cache store (512GB+)
 * A large amount of RAM for computing data replication (128GB+)

+### Aren't these requirements relatively high?

+Indeed, compared to the hardware requirements of running a Proof-of-Stake validator, these benchmarks are much higher -- though are certainly worth it.
+As these will not increase for the presumable future, money spent on hardware for Filecoin mining will provide users with many years of reliable service, paying for themselves several times over.
+Think of the investment as running a small cloud storage business; to launch one on the existing data hosting model, it would cost millions of dollars in infrastructure and logistics to get off the ground.
+With Filecoin, you are able to do the exact same for only a few thousand dollars, and can also be run out of the comfort of your own home.

 ## Getting started as a miner